NotShige/OnixClientFaq/README.md

 Onix injectors/launchers in [#download](https://discord.com/channels/814195071356370977/852334369061863464)

 ### **Why is the zoom not working with my hotkey?**
-Right click the module first the hotkey doesn't auto enable it.
+Right click the module first, the hotkey doesn't auto enable it.
 This is not a bug but a feature that allows onix to have a zoom out animation.